Teaching Your Models to Understand Code via Focal Preference Alignment: Framework

+To ensure the quality of the generated test cases, we applied several validation measures, including coverage analysis, LLM-based evaluation, and human verification.
+Detailed discussions and prompting examples are provided in Appendix~\ref{subsec:appendix_synthetic_test_generation}.
-Relying solely on generated code and test cases is unreliable~\cite{ma2025dynamicscalingunittests}, as LLMs cannot guarantee the correctness of generated code.
-Therefore, we verify each code and refine incorrect versions through an iterative debugging process.

-For each code and its corresponding test file, we evaluate the correctness of the code through unit test verification (e.g., using assertions).
-As shown in Figure~\ref{fig:4}, when the code fails the unit test or encounters runtime errors, we collect the error information and refine the code iteratively until it passes the test.
-The pass rate at the $T$-th iteration is reported in Figure~\ref{fig:dataset_pass_rate}.
-At the first attempt (iter0), only 36.7\% of the code samples pass their corresponding test file, indicating that debugging is necessary for the remaining code.
-Failed codes go through continual refinement, with the pass rate gradually approaching 67.5\%.
-The pass rate rises sharply from iter 1 to iter 3 and then slows.
-Between iter 4 and iter 5, only 1.2\% of cases improve, indicating incremental benefits from further iterations.
-Thus, additional iterations are not considered.
+\textbf{Iterative Refinement via Verification.} LLMs cannot guarantee the correctness of generated code~\cite{ma2025dynamicscalingunittests}.
+Therefore, we verify each code sample and refine it through iterative debugging based on execution feedback from verified test cases.
+As shown in Figure~\ref{fig:4}, when the initial code fails the unit tests, we collect the error information and refine the code iteratively until it passes the test.
+The pass rate at the $T$-th iteration is reported in Figure~\ref{fig:dataset_pass_rate} of Appendix~\ref{subsec:appendix_core_method_preference_pairs}.

-Our goal is to collect the program changes made during the iterative debugging process.
-Therefore, codes that succeed on the first iteration, along with those that cannot be corrected within 5 iterations, are discarded.
-This iterative debugging process mimics how humans write programs by constantly modifying the code based on test results.
-The key code changes during the iteration serve as promising reward signals that guide the code from incorrect to correct.
-Driven by the reward signals from this iterative process, we treat the final correct code as the chosen sample and randomly select an earlier version of the code as the rejected sample, forming the pair (\(y^+\), \(y^-\)) for preference-based learning.